intel/tbtools/README.md

   the kernel command line.
 All this also requires that you have `CONFIG_TRACING=y` in your kernel config.

+`tbtunnels`
+: Utility that dumps all tunnels in the domain.

 `tbman`
 : Live device manager tool.
 This can be used to view the device topology in more visual manner.
 This too requires `debugfs` access but mounts